 Runtime: 350 minutes

-Availability: On DVD and Blu-ray, on The Anime Network and Crunchyroll.
+Availability: On DVD and Blu-ray, out of print, streaming on FunimationNow and Crunchyroll

 In the afterlife, a young Japanese teenager awakens to having a girl explain to him that he’s in the afterlife and if he wants to continue existing, he as to join their group, the [name’s ever changing] Battlefront (really, they haven’t decided on a name yet) and defy God by defeating the mysterious girl they call Angel.